dahlbaek/datapackage-py/README.md

 ### Installation

-The package use semantic versioning.
-It means that major versions  could include breaking changes.
-It's highly recommended to specify `datapackage` version range in your `setup/requirements` file e.g. `datapackage>=1.0,<2.0`.
+The package uses semantic versioning.
+This means that major versions may include breaking changes.
+It is highly recommended to specify `datapackage` version range in your `setup/requirements` file e.g. `datapackage>=1.0,<2.0`.

 ```bash
 $ pip install datapackage